It was tough for the Oklahoma City Thunder offense the entire evening.

 The bench scored 30 points tonight and more importantly they were a combined plus-36 tonight against the Heat bench.
 Oklahoma City’s bench has been lackluster all season but really shined tonight.
 Raymond Felton scored 10 points to lead the Thunder bench.

 Oklahoma City’s rebounding skills were stellar tonight.
 Steven Adams and Russell Westbrook combined for 25 of Oklahoma City’s 51 rebounds.
 The Thunder improve to 31-10 when they out rebound their opponent on the season.
 The Thunder out rebounded the Heat 51-41 tonight.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!